JohnMurray/johnmurray_io/_posts/2015-05-10-Web-Service-Data-Models-Null.md

 User("John M. Murray", "my-other-email@gmail.com", TriState.Absent)
 {% endhighlight %}

-From this, we know not to edit the field, since it is absetnt.
+From this, we know not to edit the field, since it is absent.
 Additionally if I were to provide a null value on edit, we would know to set the `userName` to  `null`/empty within our persistent storage solution.
 From this we can see that `Option`, for web services, is better replaced with a `TriState`.